 Or the game.

-Instead be thankful for all the reasons that you first came upon them to begin with and before all the bad stuff had a reason why regardless of outcome knew you would always remember their name.
+Instead be thankful for the reasons that you first came, before learning about their demons and had reason for why regardless of outcome, you continue to remember their name.

-In the summer of 1985, the prodigy-like magic wand whipped around and blown through by Whitney Houston and Dwight Gooden both were coming in incredibly fast and hot.
+In the summer of 1985, the prodigy-like magic wand whipped around and blown thru by Whitney Houston and Dwight Gooden, both were coming in incredibly fast and hot.

-I wish most of the gossip outlets regurgitating bile or unimaginatively trotting out some of the same old tired jokes, with their rumor mill on re-run and holding them accountable for some misguided form of contempt 31 years later, might instead one day stop and be appreciative of what we all got.
+I wish gossip outlets regurgitating bile or unimaginatively trotting out the same old tired jokes, with their rumor mill on re-run and holding them accountable for some misguided form of contempt 31 years later, might instead one day stop and appreciative all of what we got.

-Because while Whit and Doc were truly blessed, by extension of those blessings/skills they possessed, so were we.
+Because while Whit & Doc were blessed, by extension of those blessings and skills they possessed, so were we.